Index head

 5. In the "After transferring a file like this" section, click the Edit the file button.

 From now on, any time you double-click on a file with the same extension it will automatically be opened for editing in the application listed in the Edit files like this with pop-up menu in the Transfer Options pane.
-You can select a new application for editing this kind of file using that pop-up menu, but only the small set of applications that support automatically saving changed files back to the server are listed.
-By default, Fetch uses BBEdit for text files and GraphicConverter for image files.
-See the Edit command help topic for more information.
+Choose a different application from that menu to change the editor application for this kind of file.

 Even if the Edit the file option is set, a file will not be edited when you click the Get button or drag the file to the Mac OS Finder — this option only applies when you double-click a file.